kimik00/CommonDataLayer/docs/Command-Service.md

 ### Responsibilities

-The command service is reponsible for consuming a specific input topic and writing that data to its to a variety of different stroage solutions.
+The command service is responsible for consuming a specific input topic and writing that data to its to a variety of different storage solutions.

 ### Communication

-Communication from command service is done through through Kafka.
-An input topic is consumed and the message is routed to the corresponding db based on configuration.
+Communication from the command service is done through through Kafka.
+An input topic is consumed and the message is routed to the corresponding database based on configuration.

 ### Configuration